mozilla/fxa/features/FxA-80-eye-password-experiment/README.md

 ## Press & Hold Down

+Possibly more familiar to Windows users, we can only show the password when the user presses and holds down on the icon (deprecated eye in animation for position only)

 <img alt="Press and Hold Down" src="eye-password-press.gif" width="525">

-Possibly more familiar to Windows users, we can only show the password when the user presses and holds down on the icon (deprecated eye in animation for position only)
+### Acceptance Criteria

 * When the user hovers over the control and the password is masked, there should be a tooltip on the eye that says "Show password".
 * Windows-style: Only while the user is clicking the eye, does the password become unmasked.